dfkaye/where.js/README.md

 browser suites
 --------------

-The `browser-suites` rely on stored versions of each library in the /vendor directory, rather than the /testem directory, so they can be used as standalone web pages.
+The `browser-suites` rely on browser versions of each library stored in the /vendor directory (mocha, expect.js, assert.js, should, chai, qunit, qunit-tap, and jasmine-2.0.0), rather than the /testem directory, so they can be viewed as standalone pages with no dependency on testem.

 You can view them directly on rawgithub:
   - [core suite](https://rawgithub.com/dfkaye/where.js/master/test/where/browser-suite.html)
   - [jasmine](https://rawgithub.com/dfkaye/where.js/master/test/jasmine/browser-suite.html)
   - [mocha et al.](https://rawgithub.com/dfkaye/where.js/master/test/mocha/browser-suite.html)